oracle/bpftune/FEATURE_PLAN.md

    tcp_wmem[2] max buffer size; if so increase buffer size to accommodate more data since app needs more space. (tested)

+### Packaging
+ - added a "make pkg" target which creates rpm

 ### Test suite

  - tests should validate core features and tunable behaviour